Our Story

 Down on the Farm

-Before I tell you about the Club, it’s probably worth setting the scene so you know where Stable came from.
+Before I tell you about our supply chain Clubs, it’s probably worth setting the scene so you know where Stable came from.

 It actually started life in a small office, in the corner of a stone barn.
 The barn is on the farm where I live with my family near Glastonbury in the UK.
 I'd built the barn a while back to look after a list of family animals that seemed to get longer every time I traveled anywhere for work.